thelfer/tfel/docs/mfront/Author.md

-The `@Author` keyword is used give the name of the person who wrote the `mfront` file.
+The `@Author` keyword is used to give the name of the person who wrote the `mfront` file.

 All the following words are appended to the author's name up to a